-The OAIC's FOI Fact Sheet 13 is at Attachment D. This sets out how you may complain to the Australian Information Commissioner if you have concerns about how ACBPS has handled your request for documents under the FOI Act.
+FOI fact sheet 13 from the OAIC is at ATTACHMENT D for your reference.
+This sets out how you may complain to the Australian Information Commissioner if you have concerns about how ACBPS has handled your request for documents under the FOI Act.